ffund/ml-notebooks/notebooks/1-python-numpy-tutorial.md

 :::

 ::: {.cell .markdown}
 Matplotlib is a plotting library.
 In this section we give a brief introduction to the `matplotlib.pyplot` module, which provides a plotting system similar to that of MATLAB.

+By convention, we typically import this module using the `plt` alias:
 :::

 ::: {.cell .code}